ArmaanMcleod/pypi-download-tarball/README.md

 # Python Tarball Downloader

 Automates manual Python library installation through the *PyPi* `tar.gz` tarball.
+If no tarball is found, the program will look for next available `.zip` file and install the package.
 I've used this in the past when *pip* hasn't worked out, and I have to revert to manual installation of Python libraries.

 ## Installing Dependencies